1950 Bathurst Street, Toronto, ON, M5P 3K9

-Are you expecting?
+Are you expecting, whether through birth or adoption?
 B’sha’ah tovah, we pray that joy and mazal tovs are in the future.
 Holy Blossom wants to celebrate with you as we welcome your new baby into the Covenant.

-One of our rabbis would love to be with you as we welcome your new baby into the Covenant and our community.
-Please contact us and we will schedule one of our Holy Blossom rabbis to be with you at home or at Holy Blossom Temple.
-We can also provide you a list of our recommended mohelim (ritual circumcisers) who are doctors and trained by the Brit Milah Program of Reform Judaism, including our member Dr. Rhonda Wilansky.
-A Reform trained Mohel will lead your family in an egalitarian and modern service in partnership with Holy Blossom clergy.
+One of our rabbis would love to be with you as we welcome your baby into the Covenant and our community.
+We can also provide you with a list of our recommended mohelim (ritual circumcisers) who are doctors and trained by the Brit Milah Program of Reform Judaism, including our member Dr. Rhonda Wilansky.
+A Reform-trained Mohel will lead your family in an egalitarian and modern service in partnership with Holy Blossom clergy.

 For information about our program, or to book a Bar/Bat/Perach Mitzvah contact Iris Spitz at [email protected] or call (416)-789-3291, ext 224.